 "references to an Entry Point shall include a reference to an RNG Entry Point."

-The definition of “Entry Capacity” shall be amended as follows: " capacity at an Entry Point to the transmission system required to take delivery of Natural Gas to the Transportation System and shall, save where the context otherwise requires exclude IP Entry Capacity".
+The definition of “Entry Capacity” shall be amended as follows: " capacity at an Entry Point to the transmission system or at an RNG Entry Point required to take delivery of Natural Gas to the Transportation System and shall, save where the context otherwise requires exclude IP Entry Capacity".

 The definition of “Natural Gas” shall be deleted and the following definition substituted for it: